 However, the process of applying for workers' compensation in Georgia can be complicated and difficult to manage on your own.
-That is why you should strongly consider working with a trusted Savannah workers' compensation lawyer on your claim.
+That is why you should strongly consider working with our Savannah workers' compensation lawyer on your claim.
 The attorneys at Roden Law have a detailed understanding of the process and can guide you every step of the way, including each step of the appeals process.
 We know how to determine what forms of compensation you are entitled and how to pursue all you are owed.
 Our reputable attorneys have recovered millions in workers' compensation settlements.

 Schedule a free, no obligation legal consultation today to determine your legal options.
 We do not charge for representing you unless you receive compensation.

 Call one of our attorneys today at 1-844-RESULTS.

 Injuries That Qualify for Benefits